 Car hire in Ibiza

-If you organise your own car hire, be wary of any addition fees or deposits you will need to pay upon arrival in Ibiza.
+If you organize your own car hire, be wary of any additional fees or deposits you will need to pay upon arrival in Ibiza.
 Many cheap car hire providers will ask for a credit card to hold a security deposit, which can frustrate unsuspecting tourists.

 Driving in Ibiza

 In Ibiza, cars are left-hand drive and you need to drive on the right-hand side of the road and enter roundabouts anticlockwise.
 Drivers with an EU driving license will not need an International Driving Permit, however, license holders from outside the EU will require one.

 Spanish law is strict on drink driving.
 The maximum blood alcohol limit is 0.05% and for drivers with less than two years experience, it is 0.03%.
 Random police breath testing is common in Ibiza.

 Siesta & Opening Hours